obsidiandynamics/meteor/README.md

 A subscriber should generally err on the side of caution, not placing excessive trust in the quality of published messages, especially when messages originate from a different ecosystem or in low assurance environments.
 A good practice is to surround the receipt of a record with a `try-catch` block, trapping and logging all exceptions, up to `Throwable`.

-**Note:** We're not implying that a DLQ is entirely useless or is an anti-pattern; the claim is merely that a DLQ is not strictly necessary for the construction of robust message-oriented systems and that alternate patterns may be used.
+**Note:** We're not implying that a DLQ is entirely useless or is an antipattern; the claim is merely that a DLQ is not strictly necessary for the construction of robust message-oriented systems and that alternate patterns may be used.

 # Architecture